Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Analytic Expectations Background

 The luminosity does however, normalize the bulk acceleration timescale which depends on both $\Lscale \sim r_{\rm sub}$ and $a_{\rm eff}$, as

 corresponding to the time when a perfectly coupled dust + gas fluid would have reached a height $z\sim 10\,\Lscale$.
 As we normalize our parameters to the sublimation radius $r_{\rm sub}$ and the bulk acceleration timescale $t_{\rm acc}$, our findings are independent of the AGN luminosity.
-Nonetheless, if the luminosity was to increase at a fixed distance from the AGN source, the luminosity would not factor out from the equations of motion, and thus directly impact the evolution of the RDIs.
+However, if the dust were held at a fixed radius while varying the luminosity, the flux at the sublimation radius would change, which could alter the dynamics of the fluid and thus, affect the behaviour of the RDIs.